leonsliangyu/chatbot/AWS BedRock/README.md

-Deploy a chatbot on AWS Bedrock using docker and streamlit
+-Deploy a chatbot on AWS Bedrock.
+-Tools used: Docker and Streamlit